 For me, with my rapidly declining health, this represented a life sentence, (or perhaps more correctly, a death sentence).

 I’m ashamed at the thought of being called a criminal.
-Coming to the realization that i broke the law further enhances the shame.
+Coming to the realization that I broke the law further enhances the shame.
 Honestly, i thought my work exemplified the purpose of Amendment 20.
 But the state of Colorado doesn’t see it that way.
 Until the shame and bigotry is washed away with REAL legalization, we will all be nothing more than criminals in the eyes of the powers that be.

 What does it mean for Ron and I moving forward?
 Hence forth, we will be felons.
 We face three years probation.
 We will never again be able to own a firearm.
 (I gave up mine over ten years ago when I began this journey).
 We cannot drink alcohol for the duration of probation.
 We both consider that one a healthy challenge.
 We have to abide by the law of Colorado.
 As crippled and corrupt as it might be…that was always our intent.
 Ron will be able to return to California after 30 days or so to serve out his probation and resume his life.
 Interstate travel will be possible with permission from the court, so I will even be able to visit my family and friends back in the Midwest, with permission from the court.
 I may even be able to leave the country.
 No restrictions.
 And, if we keep our noses clean, after a year or so, we can be free of probation.

 After nearly two years.. we’re finally… at least reasonably…free…!
 We continue to need your help.
-Court costs will still run into the thousands along with months of travel and hotel stays to eventually resolve this deboggle.
+Court costs will still run into the thousands, along with months of travel and hotel stays to eventually resolve this deboggle.

 Questions can be directed to my email, [email protected].